-1. Plan description
+1. Description of the Plan

 The following description of the Nokia Retirement Plan (the Plan or NRP) provides only general information.
 Participants and others should refer to the Plan document and the Summary Plan Description for a more complete description of the Plan's provisions.